diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Write Ahead Log (WAL)**
 A database durability technique where changes are first written to a sequential log before being applied to the database, ensuring recoverability.

+**Writing (Documentation)**
+A critical practice for architects to document principles, guidelines, trade-offs, and decisions.
+Writing scales communication across teams and creates lasting records that can be reviewed and improved over time.

 **Working in the Trenches (Gemba)**
 A practice based on the Lean principle of "going to the real place" where work is done to understand processes and identify improvements.